Aljwharah1/EstateX-Roshn-Hackathon/README.md

 Traditional approaches lack scalability, consistency, and the ability to provide instant, data-driven insights.

-**Real-Estate Analytics MVP** was built to address these challenges by providing an all-in-one platform that combines machine learning, intelligent recommendations, and an AI assistant.
+**EstateX Advisor MVP** was built to address these challenges by providing an all-in-one platform that combines machine learning, intelligent recommendations, and an AI assistant.

 ---

 ## 💡 Solution

-**Real-Estate Analytics MVP** automates real estate analysis using AI and machine learning — from price prediction to personalized recommendations.
+**EstateX Advisor MVP** automates real estate analysis using AI and machine learning — from price prediction to personalized recommendations.

 **How it works:**
 1. **Price Prediction:** Uses XGBoost machine learning to predict price per square meter (SAR/sqm) based on property features.